amsa/PHProp/README.md

 #Description
-One common configuration format that is used in PHP apps are ini files, but ini files are being used mostly for non-hierarchical configurations.
-For hierarchical data structure, XML is more used.
-This package facilitates parsing and reading hierarchical data from ini files.
+This package facilitates parsing and reading configurations from ini files.
 To create a hierarchical ini file, the only thing to do is to write keys seperated by a delimiter (by default '.') to specify parent and child.
 For example:

-    application.title="title"
-    application.db.username="username"
-    application.db.password="123"

-The example above can be written like this:

     [application]
     title="title"